kilpkonn/msc-thesis/main.typ

    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.
 4. #metric[Terms per hole] - This shows the average amount of options provided to the user.

+These metrics are relatively easy to measure and relevant to users:
+They tell us how often the tool offers assistance, how much of it is useful, and if it slows down the user's flow of development.
-All experiments are conducted on a consumer-grade computer with an AMD Ryzen 7 CPU and 32GB RAM
+All experiments are conducted on a consumer-grade computer with an AMD Ryzen 7 CPU and 32GB RAM.

-==== Choice of crates
+==== Choice of reference implementations
+For our experiments, we select a number of open source Rust libraries.
-Crate is a name for a Rust library.
+In Rust, #emph[crate] is the name for a library.
-We use crates.io#cite-footnote("The Rust community’s crate registry", "2024-04-06", "https://crates.io/"), the Rust community’s crate registry as a source of information of the most popular crates.
+We use _crates.io_#cite-footnote("The Rust community’s crate registry", "2024-04-06", "https://crates.io/"), the Rust community’s crate registry as a source of information of the most popular crates.
-Crates.io is _de facto_ standard crate registry, so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.
+_Crates.io_ is _de facto_ standard crate registry, so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.

-To choose crates that are representative also to what average Rust code looks like we decided to pick top 5 crates by all time downloads of the most popular categories on crates.io.
-To filter reduce the sample size we decided to filter out categories that have fewer than 1000 crates in them.
+We select representative examples of different kinds of Rust programs by picking crates from popular categories on _crates.io_.
+For each category containing at least 1000 crates, we select its top 5 crates, sorted by all time downloads.
-That left us with 31 categories with total of 155 crates in them.
+This leaves us with 31 categories and total of 155 crates.
-Full list of chosen crates can be seen in #ref(<appendix-crates>, supplement: "Appendix").
+The full list of crates can be seen in #ref(<appendix-crates>, supplement: "Appendix").

 ==== Results
 First we are going to take a look at how the hyperparameter of search depth affects the chosen metrics.